-Theory and practice of positive psychology and strength-based interventions (6 SOWK6274. credits)
+SOWK6274.
+Theories and practices in positive psychology and strength-based interventions (6 credits)

-Positive Psychology emphasizes the discovery and cultivation of human strengths and potential for a flourished life, and Positive Interventions utilize the clinical applications of Positive Psychology in alleviating symptoms and distress and enhancing psychological well-being.
-This course critically reviews the theory and practice of positive psychology and positive interventions, including the study of happiness, character strengths, wellness, optimism, resilience, compassion, meaning, goals, flow, creativity and hope and their relevance to psychological health and applications to counseling and psychotherapy.
-Both overseas and local developments in these areas will be examined.
-Assessment: 100% coursework
+Positive Psychology emphasizes the discovery and cultivation of human strengths and potential for a flourished life, and strength-based interventions include counseling and therapy models that foster psychological well-being and reduce distress and symptoms in clients.
+This course critically reviews the theory and practice of positive psychology, including the study of happiness, character strengths, optimism, resilience, compassion, meaning, goals, flow, creativity and hope and their relevance to psychological health and psychotherapy, as well as strength-oriented interventions which include mindfulness-based, compassion-based and valued-based models.
+The cultural relevance of Positive Psychology and strength-based interventions will also be examined.